RedisX

 Getting and setting keyed values

 Key/value pairs are the bread and butter of Redis.
-They come in two variaties: (1) there are top-level key-value pairs, and (2) there are key-value pairs organized into hash tables, where the table name is a top-level key, but the fields in the table are not.
+They come in two varieties: (1) there are top-level key-value pairs, and (2) there are key-value pairs organized into hash tables, where the table name is a top-level key, but the fields in the table are not.
 The RedisX library offers a unified approach for dealing with key/value pairs, whether they are top level or hash-tables.
 Simply, a table name NULL is used to refer to top-level keys.

 Retrieving individual keyed values is simple: